Republic of China

 Birding Taiwan

 Taiwan belongs to the Oriental zoogeographical region, and the entire ecosystem here is very special.
 The birds found in Taiwan are related to those in mainland China and the Himalayas.
 Every autumn and winter, thousands of migratory birds fly south to the island, while some of the summer migrants from south China remain there the entire season.
-Some of our most valued birds are the residents, including at least 15 endemic species, unique, national treasures of Taiwan which have attracted great concern and admiration of many foreign biologists and nature lovers.
+Some of its most valued birds are the residents, including at least 15 endemic species, unique, national treasures of Taiwan which have attracted great concern and admiration of many foreign biologists and nature lovers.

 This page is sponsored by Alpine Birding